tranvanh/Gesture-classification/README.md

 The application loads its configuration from `gestureLeapConfig.json` in the execution folder.
 The user can change `dataset_directory`, `timestep`, `dynamic_timestep` values, or use default values.
 If the configuration file is not found, it gets created with default values.

 The user is on startup asked to enter gesture type, must be a numeric value.
-Samples are saved to `<dataset directory>\<gesture type>\<index>.txt`.
+Samples are saved to `<dataset directory>/<gesture type>/<index>.txt`.
 The index value begins from 0, but can be changed in application using `reinit <gesture type> <index>` command.
 Call `help` command to get the list of available commands.

 #### Available functionalities
 * help - *list of commands*